Donegan-Harry/Donegan-Harry.github.io/projects/percolation/hk.md

 end
 ```

 Now we have our functions, the Hoshen-Kopelman algorithm can be presented.
 Here, we have a 2D percolation array (we take our system to be 2D) and initialise a zero array of the same size.
-We start at the top left corner; if it is occupied, we assign it label 1, if not we leave it at zero.
-Next we look at the cell to the right.
-If it is occupied, we check the cell to its left (the previous cell).
-If the left neighbour is labelled, we assign the current cell the root of that label; if not, we create a new label.
-We continue scanning left to right, row by row (a raster scan).

 For each occupied site in the interior of the grid, we check both the left and above neighbours.
+For boundary sites, we assume the 'would-be' neighbour is unoccupied.
 Four cases arise:
 - **Both neighbours empty**: Create a new label
 - **Only left occupied**: Inherit the root of the left label
 - **Only above occupied**: Inherit the root of the above label